 Turn on the stomach, place your forehead on the pillow or mattress with your toes up against the bottom of the bed or the wall (if performing this exercise on the floor, as in Fig. 3).
 Raise the weight of your body from the floor or the bed, allowing only the point of contact of your forehead and your toes to support your body (as in Fig. 4).
-Permit the weight of your body to be lowered until the stomach touches the bed or the floor and then raise it again in manner described.
+Permit the weight of your body to be lowered until the stomach touches the bed or the floor and then raise it again in the manner described.
 Hands behind the back.
-This will cause the front muscles of the neck and the front part of the body to be well tensioned, and will strengthen the muscles of the abdomen and neck wonderfully.
+This will cause the front muscles of the neck and the front part of the body to be well tensioned and will strengthen the muscles of the abdomen and neck wonderfully.

 Front Bridging.
 Turn on the stomach.
 Place for head on the pillow or mattress with toes up against the wall.
-Race weight of body, allowing only the point of contact of your forehead and toes to support weight.
+Race weight of the body, allowing only the point of contact of your forehead and toes to support the weight.